-If you have a strong IT department full of talented and creative whizzes who can do wonder with codes, would the best utilization of their time be to maintain or fix run-of-the-mill glitches?
+If you have a strong IT department full of talented and creative whizzes who can do wonders with codes, would the best utilization of their time be to maintain or fix run-of-the-mill glitches?
 By breaking free from this cycle, you would be surprised to know that an IT team can be a revenue churner through innovation, expertise, and brainpower.

 Transitioning from the 90’s break/fix system